Eight of Trump's picks will sit for confirmation hearings on Capitol Hill this week and they can expect a grilling.

 Will Trump Have the Votes?The GOP barely kept its majority in the Senate after this year's elections, and rejections of major appointments are rare.
 Republicans have 51 seats right now and will likely have 52 by January.
 (Louisiana's race is in a runoff, and ABC News' race rating is solid Republican.)
-But that number includes Sessions, who was just announced as Trump's pick for attorney general.
+But that number includes Jeff Sessions, R-Alabama, who is Trump's pick for attorney general.

 That raises some questions.
 Will Sessions vote for himself?
 When John Kerry was in the Senate and required confirmation as secretary of state, he voted "present."